o-andres-u/mastering-angular/README.md

 # mastering-angular
-This repository is created in order to learn and practice the Angular 2 framework.
+This branch is created in order to learn TypeScript.